antIggl/openethereum-deploy/README.md

 docker-compose logs -f
 ```

-In these logs you should see a token being generated to login to parity.
+In these logs you should see a token being generated to login to openethereum.
 Alternatively you can run the command:
 ```
 docker-compose logs | grep token
 ```